Western Thrace: Roman era

 The victors quickly fell into dispute on how to divide the newly conquered lands, resulting in the Second Balkan War.
 In August 1913, Bulgaria was defeated, but kept Western Thrace under the terms of the Treaty of Bucharest.

 In the following years, the Central Powers (Germany, Austria-Hungary, and the Ottoman Empire), with which Bulgaria had sided, lost World War I, and as a result, Bulgaria had to surrender Western Thrace under the terms of the 1919 Treaty of Neuilly.
 Western Thrace was under temporary management of the Entente led by French General Charles Antoine Charpy.
 In late April 1920, as per the San Remo conference which gathered the leaders of the main allies of the Entente powers (except the US), Western Thrace was given to Greece.
+Throughout the Balkan Wars and World War I, Bulgaria, Greece and Turkey each forced respective minority populations in the Thrace region out of areas they controlled.